ssbsukirat/medicine/Cardiology/Sustained ventricular Tachycardias.md

 	- P after every QRS does not exclude VT as 1:1 conduction may exist
 	- **monophasic R wave or Rs complex in aVR** or **concordance from V1 to V6 of monophasic R or S waves** is also relatively specific for VT
 - if k/c/o BBB --> same QRS as during sinus --> s/o SVT
+	- reentry involving the bundle branches of the Purkinje system can have a VT morphology that resembles their native QRS in sinus rhythm
+- electrophysiology study for definite d